 While 500 pounds a year wouldn't fund a lavish lifestyle, it would provide that cushion of safety that kept you in the genteel class.
 As Elinor and Marianne's conversation in Sense & Sensibility makes clear, you'd need more than £500 a year to live in style.
 Marianne named £2,000 a year as "a competence," the minimum amount of money you'd need to rise above sordid considerations about money.
 Otherwise, “money can only give happiness where there is nothing else to give it."

 In fact, this "was a substantial sum," Shannon Chamberlain writes, "enough to place a family in what we would now call the one percent."
-When we understand how few people had £2,000 or more annually, we understand why Marianne is being so silly.
+When we understand how few people had annual incomes of £2,000 or more, we understand why Marianne is being so silly.

 In Constance (1785), the heroine’s father has that desirable £2,000 a year, but he lives beyond his income; he dies, leaving his widow and daughter in debt.
 The author gives us the details: “Five thousand pounds in the funds had been left to [Constance’s mother] by a relation soon after her marriage, the interest of which her husband [had promised to] accumulate as a fortune for his daughter,” but dad invested it all in a canal scheme.